biow0lf/eve-online-atlas/README.md

 *  Should remove the "DEPRECATED DIVISIONS" from crpNpcDivisions table.

 ### Known Issues ###
 *  Multiple word character names break chat log modified time
 *  CREST Location sometime caches system and does not update (Known error)
 *  /api/v1/solar_systems/{id} API can return false wh effect information
+*  Some information such as indices and jump/kill may be broken when in wormholes

 ### Bug Reporters ###
 miquela01 - Various thera related bugs